My Home Page with Links to My Other

 When Scott D. Sagan began writing The

 unexpected.
-When it comes to nuclear wars, all it takes is one series of
+When it comes to nuclear wars, all it takes is one error or series of

 errors.
 During the Cuban missile crises, a guard in Minnesota saw a saboteur

 and shot the saboteur.
-Sabotage alarms were activated at other bases, but at an
+Sabotage alarms blared at other bases, but at an

 air force base in Wisconsin, the wrong alarm went off--the alarm signaling all out